 CAA: Mira Nair Demands Release Of 'A Suitable Boy' Actress Sadaf Jafar

-Filmmaker Mira Nair's upcoming project A Suitable Boy stars Tabu, Ishaan Khatter, Tanya Maniktala, Namit Das and Rasika Duggal in pivotal roles and has been in the headlines ever since its first look was released.
+Filmmaker Mira Nair's upcoming project A Suitable Boy stars Tabu, Ishaan Khatter, Tanya Maniktala, Namit Das and Rasika Dugal in pivotal roles.
+The film has been in the headlines ever since its first look was released.

-With the CAA protests being carried out widely across the country, Mira Nair took to her official Twitter handle to demand the release of A Suitable Boy actress Sadaf Jafar.
-Sadaf Jafar has been arrested by the Police for participating in an anti-Citizenship Amendment Act (CAA) protest in Lucknow.
+Currently, the anti-Citizenship (Amendment) Act, 2019 (CAA) protests are being carried out widely across the country, with some pro-CAA marches as well.
+In this scenario, A Suitable Boy actress Sadaf Jafar had reportedly been beaten and arrested by the police for participating in an anti-CAA protest in Lucknow.
+Mira Nair demanded the release of Sadaf Jafar.

 Sadaf's niece told The Quint, "She has been shifted to Lucknow jail now.
 She was subjected to severe police brutality".

-A Suitable Boy is a six-part series, which is shot in different locations inside India.
-The BBC drama series is written by Andrew Davies.
-It is adapted from the novel of the same name by Vikram Seth.
+A Suitable Boy is a six-part series, which is shot in different locations in India.
+The drama series backed by the British Broadcasting Corporation is written by Andrew Davies.
+It is adapted from the novel of the same name by author Vikram Seth.

 Also Read: